bertilmuth/being-samples/counter/README.md

 [![Build Status](https://travis-ci.com/bertilmuth/being-samples.svg?branch=main)](https://travis-ci.com/bertilmuth/being-samples)
 [![Gitter](https://badges.gitter.im/requirementsascode/community.svg)](https://gitter.im/requirementsascode/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-Sample project for the [Being](https://github.com/bertilmuth/being) project.
+Counter sample project for the [Being](https://github.com/bertilmuth/being) project.
+You can increment any number of integer counters by using POST requests to the service, and get the current count using a GET request.

+This sample also demonstrates how to use mutable state in the aggregate root.

 # Getting started
 You need to have Java 8 and Maven >= 3.6.0 or higher installed to run the samples.